About Marty The Mighty Nose

 In the UK, hundreds of adults still remember vividly their school trips to places like York's Jorvik Viking Centre, simply because the location had such a memorable smell (in the case of Jorvick, probably the tantalising aroma of horse-stables!).

-Many pupils enjoy and welcome the hands-on, tactile learning opportunity offered by using their noses.
+Many children enjoy and welcome the hands-on, tactile learning opportunity offered by using their noses.
 You need only everyday objects to produce a lesson that they will remember for months.

 EXPRESSION AND COMMUNICATION